Childcare Insurance FAQ

 It is not a legal requirement for nannies to have public liability insurance, if they aren't Ofsted registered, but it is considered good practice and gives peace of mind and reassurance to both the family employing the nanny and protection for the nanny.

 Does the insurance cover childcare providers and tutors throughout the UK?

 Yes - the public liability insurance covers childcare providers and tutors living in England, Wales, Scotland, Northern Ireland, The Channel Islands and the Isle of Man.
 It also provides cover for childcare activities outside of the UK, but within the European Union, for a temporary period of time (up to 30 consecutive days).

 Is Legal Expenses Cover included?

 Does the policy include Employers' Liability Insurance?

 Yes.
 The policy provides £10m of Employers' Liability Cover for registered childminders.
 To benefit from this cover you need to provide us with your HMRC or PAYE Employer Reference Number (ERN).
 You can enter your ERN via our insurance page.
 You may be exempt from requiring an ERN if you pay all your staff below the Lower Earning Limit (currently £116 per week) or are located in the Channel Islands or Isle of Man.
 If you are exempt from requiring an ERN then you must declare you are exempt via our insurance page.

 Does the policy include Professional Indemnity Insurance?

 The policy provides £100,000 of free Professional Indemnity Insurance for childminders, nannies, maternity nurses, private tutors and nursery nurses.

 Does the insurance include cover for childminder employees, assistants or my partner who is also a childminder?

 Yes.
 We also provide free Public Liability Insurance for up to 2 additional care providers working under the direct supervision of the registered childminder policy holder.
 This means cover is included free for up to two childminder assistants and apprentices.
-Alternatively, cover is included for up to 2 additional registered childminders working at the same address under the direct supervision of the policy holder.
+Alternatively, cover is included for up to 2 additional registered childminders working at the same address under the direct supervision of the policy holder at all times.